 The numbers admitted in Economics vary from year to year, but we rarely admit fewer than seven or more than ten undergraduates.
 We welcome candidates from all over the world.

-As well as proficiency in English, qualifications in Mathematics are important and you need an A-level (or equivalent) in Maths - or better still Further Maths.
+As well as proficiency in English, qualifications in Mathematics are important and you need an A-level (or equivalent) in Maths.
+Further Maths is very useful, but is not a requirement for admission.
 You do not need to have studied Economics formally, but you will need to be fascinated both by how economic behaviour can be modelled in the abstract, and in past and present real-life economic behaviour.